charleennewland/blog/kaizen_workshops.md

 #### The main takeaways here are:

-- Kaizen workshops are a week-long team gathering for targeted improvement;
+- Kaizen workshops are usually a week-long team gathering for targeted improvement;
 - Kaizen workshops drive efficiency, empower employee engagement, and foster cross-functional collaboration;
 - Defining goals at the beginning of kaizen workshops is crucial for providing direction and structure;
 - Team formation is crucial, including those with process knowledge and key stakeholders for higher adoption rates;